Kath kuni architecture: Building indoor layout

-Typical houses in Himachal are cube or a cuboidal storeys stacked one on top of the other.
-Houses are usually two to three storey high while temples may rise higher up to seven storeys.
+Typical houses in Himachal Pradesh are two to three storeys high while temples may rise higher up to seven storeys.
 The basic method of construction is constant, the level or ornamentation and detailing varies.
-Each single storey is used for a specific function.
+Each storey is used for a specific function.
 Ground level is for the cattle (gaushala), first for storage and last ones are living spaces.
 A staircase connects all the floors.
 Sometimes a secondary mezzanine level in the gaushala (ground floor) serves to get the fodder off the ground and closer to the next floor.

 Materials and construction

 Layering of wood and stone elements.

 The construction was largely done by hand and by residents themselves.
 Special artesians were employed for building temples or religious structures.
 The walls are made of stone and wood which are alternatively stacked up, with wooden members interlocking at corners.
 Himachal Pradesh is rich in timber that is strong and long lasting.
 Deodar/Kali wood which is an endemic species to the western Himalayas and one of the strongest of Indian conifers, is used in the wall, flooring and roofing members.
 A well known folk saying is that this Himalayan wood will last 1,000 years in water and ten times longer in air.
 Slate, is used as a waterproof roofing material, employed to protect the building from heavy rain and snowfall.

 The ground trench is dug and filled with loose stone blocks which rise up to make the plinth.
 The construction of walls involves laying two wooden beams longitudinally parallel to each other with a gap in between.
 Loose in-fill material is packed as a filler and the external and internal skins of the wall are held together by cross braces or dovetail (maanvi).
 As the wall rises, the stone courses decrease and the wood sections gradually increase.
 The heavier stone base carries the lighter wooden structure at upper levels.
 The internal walls are plastered with mud.
 Truncated stone corner protects the wooden beams and a wooden peg (kadil) helps in keeping solid wood beams in place.
 The wooden framed roof rests on the wooden beams followed by purlin and rafters.
 It is an overhanging roof covered in locally sourced slate or wooden shingles.

-Apart from construction of the structure, a remarkable level of wood joinery can be found in the door frames and other places.
+Apart from construction of the structure, wood joinery can be found in the door frames and other places.
 They follow regular geometric patterns and are a complex play of interlocking volumes and fluid edges.
-These wooden joints in all likelihood without the use of nails flex just enough to rock the seismic waves during an earthquake but otherwise are tightly locked together.
+These wooden joints, likely without the use of nails, flex just enough to rock with seismic waves during an earthquake but otherwise are tightly locked together.